Office: Raubinger 417

 Position: Associate Professor

-Area Specialization White-collar crime, crime and media, critical criminology, qualitative methods, edgework, elite studies
+Area Specialization White-collar crime, crime and media, critical criminology, qualitative methods, social movements

-Dr. Eren's research attempts to "look up" the social ladder to broadly focus on the affluent/elite--their risk-taking behaviors, deviance, the way in which they are framed in media, and their impact on the social and physical landscape.
+Dr. Eren's primary areas of research interest are white-collar crime, crime and media, and social movements around criminal justice issues.
 Her book, Bernie Madoff and the Crisis: The Public Trial of Capitalism, examined the way in which the high-profile Ponzi scheme became a vehicle through which the public could discuss the broader economic problems which led to the Financial Crisis of 2008.
 She has been featured in several documentaries about the Madoff case.

 Colleen Eren, (Winter, 2015).
 “The Right Death Penalty Movement?”
 New Politics, 15: 95-101.